hgs3/autodbg/README.md

 ## Purpose

 The UI Automation framework Apple provides does not come with a debugger.
 The best you can do when debugging your JavaScript is to use UIALogger.logDebug (and friends) to print messages to the Instruments console.
 This is limited and time-consuming.
-This purpose of this project is to develop a debugger that can be used with Apples UI Automation framework.
+The purpose of this project is to develop a debugger that can be used with Apples UI Automation framework.

 ## Installing

-Simply clone the repository to your system, open a terminal, navigate to the repo, and enter the following command:
+Clone the repository to your system, open a terminal, navigate to the repo, and enter the following command:

-    ./install.sh
+    sudo ./install.sh

+This will install the debugger.
+Sudo is needed because the script installs to /usr/local/bin.
+The reason we install there is because Apples performTaskWithPathArgumentsTimeout function requires you to specify the full path to the external script.
+Installing the script to /usr/local/bin makes it easier to reference.

-## Running
+## Usage

 1. Import debugger.js into your JavaScript source file.